__________

 *

-In an essay by Claire Vaye Watkins, she offers up an assessment of Kate Chopin, and her novel, The Awakening.
+IN AN ESSAY by Claire Vaye Watkins, she offers up an assessment of Kate Chopin, and her novel, The Awakening.
 According to Watkins, it may be one of the first feminist stories.
 Her review begins with an incident where Edna, the protagonist, and her husband Léonce Pontellier have argued.

 It’s the middle of the night and Edna goes out on the balcony and weeps.
 “An indescribable oppression, which seemed to generate in some unfamiliar part of her consciousness,” Chopin writes of Edna, “filled her whole being with a vague anguish.”